APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/README.md

 ####  💡 Tips

-- Start with **📝 checklist** to understand key properties.
+- Start with **checklist** to understand key properties.
-- Use **📖 full guide** to deepen knowledge of each property.
+- Use **full guide** to deepen knowledge of each property.
-- Explore **⚙️ metadata extraction** and **💻 JSON-LD conversion scripts** to see practical implementation.
+- Explore **metadata extraction** and **💻 JSON-LD conversion scripts** to see practical implementation.
-- Review **🔎 JSON-LD graph concepts** to understand how entities and relationships are represented for machine-readability.
+- Review **JSON-LD graph concepts** to understand how entities and relationships are represented for machine-readability.

 ---